 What Causes Acne Vulgaris?

-As we just discovered, acne is definitely not a one size fits all!
+As we just discovered, acne is not a one-size-fits-all-all!
 There are many reasons people deal with acne throughout their lives, and the root cause can vary from person to person.

 Here are a few of the most common reasons you may be experiencing acne.

 Whether we like it or not (and most of us hate it!), genes can play a part in almost everything.
 Research has shown that 81% of the conditions we encounter can be the result of inheritance, and acne is unfortunately no different.

 Now, before you go blaming your parents, similar genetic traits can show up between a variety of family members.
 One study showed a connection between a set of twins and first-degree relatives.
 Acne, truly, has no bounds.

 While this may be discouraging, don't let your dream of clear skin disappear!
 There are skincare products that are ready to tackle acne-prone skin, no matter the reason.
 Our Clear Skin Kit is packed full of vital acne-fighting nutrients and minerals.

 Thousands of customers have found their acne and acne scars diminish after years of problematic skin!
 So the next time that you're at your family reunion show off that face and tell your closest kin that there is hope!